remix-run/remix/packages/create-remix/templates/arc-stack/README.md

 $ arc env production SESSION_SECRET $(openssl rand -hex 32)
 ```

-## Where the crap do I find my CloudFormation?
+## Where do I find my CloudFormation?

 You can find the CloudFormation template that Architect generated for you in the sam.yaml file.